comanche/datatables-responsive/README.md

 ## Add Data Attributes to the Table Elements
-5. Add the `data-class="expand"` attribute to the `th` element for the respective column that will you want to display the expand icon in.
+- Add the `data-class="expand"` attribute to the `th` element for the respective column that will you want to display the expand icon in.
 The `th` element cannot be for a column that will be hidden.

-6. Add `data-hide="phone,tablet"` to the `th` element for the respective column that will you want to hide when the window is resized.
+- Add `data-hide="phone,tablet"` to the `th` element for the respective column that will you want to hide when the window is resized.

+- Add `data-name="Hidden Column Name"` to the `th` element for the respective column that will you would like its label to be set to when hidden.

 ```html
 <div class="span12">